 13 See: Giddens E. Sociology.
 M., 1999.
 Ch.
 3.

-Consulting experts are convinced that the stage of placement of new employees in the organization is followed by the stage of adaptation of new employees to the conditions of their activities, and the process of adaptation is the first phase of socialization.
-Social psychologists include internalization in an independent phase of socialization.
+Consulting experts are convinced that the stage of placing new employees in an organization is followed by the stage of adaptation of new employees to the conditions of their activities, and the adaptation process represents the first phase of socialization.
+Social psychologists internalization is included in the independent phase of socialization.
 Political scientists have their own approach.
-Thus, they speak of phases of democratic socialization, stages of political socialization.
-Management sociologists introduce the concept of organizational socialization, highlighting such phases of socialization as selection, hiring and placement, cultural adaptation (fogging), reward and promotion, identification and loyalty.
+So, they talk about the phases of democratic socialization, stages political socialization.
+Management sociologists introduce the concept of organizational socialization, highlighting such phases of socialization as selection, recruitment and placement, cultural adaptation (fogging), reward and promotion, identification and loyalty.

-The process of socialization, its development over time can be traced at the individual and group levels.
-Process individual Scientists describe socialization in time using two concepts - the life cycle and the life path.
+The process of socialization and its development over time can be traced at the individual and group levels.
+Process individual Scientists describe socialization over time using two concepts - life cycle and life path.

 Life cycle describes relatively closed, qualitatively isolated stages of a person’s life: childhood, working life, family life, retirement life.
 Each cycle is characterized by a special set of statuses and roles, a special set of institutions and agents of socialization.

-life path describes a continuous trajectory, a line of life within a biography.
+Life path describes a continuous trajectory, a life line within a biography.
 It does not include cycles, but a sequence of important events that set the direction in life.
 They can take place in the form of qualitative leaps or shifts in development, which are called critical (or crisis) periods.
-Important events include graduating from school, entering a university, marriage, military service, having children, choosing a profession, retirement, death of a spouse, etc. Crisis periods include the so-called “mid-life crisis”, when 40-50- an old person thinks about the meaning of life, evaluates the path traveled and weighs the remaining opportunities to change his life.
+TO important events include graduation from school, admission to university, marriage, military service, birth of children, choice of profession, retirement, death of a spouse, etc. Crisis periods include the so-called “midlife crisis,” when a 40-50 year old person begins to think over the meaning of life, evaluates the path traveled and weighs the remaining opportunities to change your life.

 We adhere to the point of view that the process of socialization goes through phases that coincide with the stages of the human life cycle.
-This childhood, youth, maturity And old age.
-Previously, preparation for adulthood was short: at the age of 14-15, the young man passed into the category of adults, and the girls at the age of 13 got married and formed an independent family.
-This was the case in traditional society.
-Even today, in those societies that have retained the traditional way of life, there is an early cessation of childhood.
+This childhood, adolescence, adulthood And old age.
+Previously, preparation for adult life was short-lived: at the age of 14-15, a young man became an adult, and girls at the age of 13 got married and formed an independent family.
+That's how it was in traditional society.
+Even today, in those societies that have preserved the traditional way of life, there is an early termination of childhood.

-must be distinguished from socialization adaptation(time-limited process of getting used to new conditions), education(acquisition of new knowledge), upbringing(purposeful influence of socialization agents on the spiritual sphere and behavior of the individual), growing up(sociopsychological development of a person in a narrow age range from 10 to 20 years), maturity(physical and physiological process of strengthening the human body in adolescence and youth), finally, education - institutional form of training, education and socialization.
+It is necessary to distinguish from socialization adaptation(time-limited process of getting used to new conditions), education(acquisition of new knowledge), upbringing(targeted influence of socialization agents on the spiritual sphere and behavior of the individual), growing up(sociopsychological development of a person in a narrow age range from 10 to 20 years), manhood(physical and physiological process of strengthening the human body in adolescence and adolescence), finally, education - institutional form of training, education and socialization.

-So, the process of socialization goes through phases, which are also called the main ones. life cycle stages(Fig. 3):
+So, the process of socialization goes through phases, which are also called basic life cycle stages(Fig. 3):

-Childhood and youth(from 1 years to 18 years) - preparation for an active labor period.
+Childhood and youth(from 1 years up to 18 years) - preparation for the active working period.

 Maturity(18-60 years) - active working period.

-Old age(60 years and older) - exit from the active labor period.
+Old age(60 years and older) - exit from the active working period.

 Rice.
-3. The process of socialization, critical points and stages of the life cycle
+3. Socialization process, critical points and stages of the life cycle

-On fig. 3 indicates three crisis points in a person's life: BUT - graduating from high school and preparing to enter a university or looking for a job; IN- midlife crisis C - retirement and transition to the passive part of socialization.
-This is a period of active socialization, limited by three crisis points.
+In Fig. 3 identifies three crisis points in a person’s life: A - ending high school and preparation for entering a university or finding a job; IN- midlife crisis; C - retirement and transition to the passive part of socialization.
+This is a period of active socialization, limited to three crisis points.

-The period between these three points, indicated by the figure abc, represents the time of maximum labor activity of a person.
-It is preceded by a period of maximum learning activity - 11 years of schooling.
-For many, it continues even later - until the moment of graduation from the university, i.e. 22-23 years old.
+The period between these three points, indicated by the figure ABC, represents the time of maximum human labor activity.
+It is preceded by a period of maximum educational activity - 11 years of schooling.
+For many, it continues later - until graduation, i.e. 22-23 years old.

-In t.
-BUT a person can, but does not know how to work, and in t.
-C, a person can no longer physically, but knows how to work.
+Incl.
+A a person can, but does not know how to work, and in t.
+A person can no longer physically, but knows how to work.
 And only in t.
-B a person can, knows how and wants to work, i.e. all three parameters match.
+In a person can, knows how and wants to work, i.e. all three parameters match.

-span of life ABC exists for the accumulation of money, life experience, in order to reduce active leisure after that.
-A society that cannot provide a decent old age for its citizens cannot be considered civilized.
+Segment of life ABC exists to accumulate money, life experience, so that after that, reduce active leisure.
+A society that cannot provide a dignified old age for its citizens cannot be considered civilized.

-According to the degree of completion, the process of socialization can be divided into two major stages - beginning socialization, exciting first half of a person's life, and ending, which refers to the second half of life.
-Beginning socialization is mainly the area of assigned statuses, the ending one is the area of achieved ones.
+According to the degree of completion, the socialization process can be divided into two large stages - beginning socialization exciting first half of a person's life, and ending, which refers to the second half of life.
+Beginning socialization is mainly the area of ascribed statuses, while ending socialization is the area of achieved ones.

-Finding at the beginning political(obtaining a passport and the right to vote, as well as to be elected), then economic(getting a job that can completely feed a person) and social(marrying and starting a family of their own, separating from parents and becoming a parent) independence means a qualitative boundary between two stages of socialization - beginning (early) and ending (late
+Finding at the Beginning political(obtaining a passport and the right to vote, as well as to be elected), then economic(getting a job that can fully support a person) and social(marriage and creation of one’s own family, separation from parents and becoming a parent) independence means a qualitative boundary between two stages of socialization - beginning (early) and ending (late).

 her).
-In traditional society, there were no independent, qualitatively different stages of infancy, childhood, adolescence and youth.
+In traditional society there were no independent, qualitatively different stages of infancy, childhood, adolescence and youth.
 Childhood gained recognition in Europe in the Middle Ages, and adolescence only in the 20th century.
-More recently, and even then in developed industrial countries, adolescence (youth) has been recognized as an independent stage of the life cycle.
-In an industrial and post-industrial society, a person continues his studies sometimes up to 25 years.
+More recently, and even then in developed industrial countries, adolescence (youth) was recognized as an independent stage of the life cycle.
+In industrial and post-industrial society, people sometimes continue their studies until they are 25 years old.
 In comparison with our ape-like ancestors, the period of preparation for life has increased at least 5 times.

-In addition to the stages or phases of the process of socialization, it is also necessary to single out the concept of "content of socialization".
-Interaction with their own kind in the process of socialization, when one social group teaches the "rules of life" to another, is called the formation of a social "I".
-The content of socialization- not only gaining social and economic independence, but personality formation.
+In addition to the stages or phases of the socialization process, it is also necessary to highlight the concept of “content of socialization”.
+Interaction with others like you in the process of socialization, when alone social group teaches the “rules of life” to another, is called the formation of social "I".
+Contents of socialization- not only gaining social and economic independence, but personality formation.

-The formation of a social "I" is possible only as a process of assimilating the opinion of significant others about me, which serve as a mirror "I".
-It can be said differently: at the socio-psychological level, the formation of the social "I" occurs through the internalization of cultural norms and social values.
-Internalization- the transformation of external norms into internal rules of conduct.
+The formation of a social “I” is possible only as a process of assimilation of the opinions of significant others about me, who serve as a mirror “I”.
+We can say it differently: at the socio-psychological level, the formation of the social “I” occurs through the internalization of cultural norms and social values.
+Internalization- transformation of external norms into internal rules of behavior.

-Preparation for independent living is not only longer, but also more complex and costly.
-Human society was able to give a full-fledged education to everyone from any social stratum only in the 20th century.
-For tens of thousands of years, it has been accumulating resources for this.
+Preparing for independent life is not only longer, but also more complex and expensive.
+Human society was able to provide a full-fledged education to everyone from any social class only in the 20th century.
+For tens of thousands of years it has been accumulating resources for this.
 Universal secondary education is a major achievement of our time.
-If all expenses are taken into account, then the state in developed countries spends up to 30% of national income on education.
-There was nothing like this before: in a traditional society, learning took place spontaneously (the elders passed on knowledge to the younger ones in the family).
+If all expenses are taken into account, then the state developed countries spends up to 30% of national income on education.
+Previously, there was nothing like this: in traditional society, learning occurred spontaneously (the elders passed on knowledge to the younger ones in the family).

 Only a few had the opportunity to attend special institutions - schools, lyceums, gymnasiums, universities.

-It is sometimes believed that the significance of socialization is limited to just this: the education of children, preparation for adult life, the assimilation of the elementary rules of social life.
-In fact, this is the narrow meaning of the term.
+It is sometimes believed that the meaning of socialization is limited to just this: teaching children, preparing for adult life, learning basic rules public life.
+In fact, this is the narrow meaning this term.
 Sociologists use a broader interpretation.
-Socialization - beginning in infancy and ending in old age, the process of assimilation of social roles and cultural norms.
-Why were sociologists not satisfied with a narrow understanding of socialization?
+Socialization - the process of learning social roles and cultural norms that begins in infancy and ends in old age.
+Why are sociologists not satisfied with a narrowed understanding of socialization?

 The fact is that school, university, industrial or any other training is just a technical event organized to acquire new knowledge.
-A young man listens to lectures, reads books, does homework and seminars, goes through a period of practice and passes an exam.
+A young man listens to lectures, reads books, does homework and seminar assignments, goes through a period of practice and passes the exam.
 At the end, he receives a certificate certifying his qualifications in a certain field of knowledge.
 Such

-kind of training can last 5 years, or maybe only 2 months.
+This type of training can last 5 years, or maybe only 2 months.
 However, teaching a subject and teaching life are completely different things.
-No a teacher and no school will teach a person how to be a good wife or housewife, family man, business partner, professional athlete or writer.
-You have to learn this all your life, making mistakes and correcting them, but doing all this not in the laboratory, but in real conditions.
+No a teacher and no school can teach a person how to be a good wife or housewife, family man, business partner, professional athlete or writer.
+You have to learn this all your life, making mistakes and correcting them, but doing all this not in laboratory conditions, but in real conditions.

-It is impossible to learn a social role from books or by the method of a business game, although it is possible to improve oneself in it in this way.
-The leader or king brings up his successor for many years; the performer of this role is brought up by the environment, the practice of making managerial decisions, which one has to master, actually becoming a king or leader.
+It is impossible to learn a social role from books or through a business game, although you can improve yourself in it in this way.
+A chief or king trains his successor for many years; The performer of this role is brought up by the environment, the practice of making managerial decisions, which has to be mastered by actually becoming a king or leader.

-Since throughout life we have to master not one, but a whole lot of social roles, moving up the age and career ladder, the process of socialization continues throughout life.
-Until a very old age, a person changes his views on life, habits, tastes, rules of conduct, roles, etc. The concept of "socialization" explains how a person turns from a biological being into a social being.
-Not a single biological species has learned to "roll up" the stages of its development.
-Thanks to socialization, a weak human cub does not have to go through this entire endlessly long path of development.
+Since throughout our lives we have to master not one, but a whole variety of social roles, moving up the ladder of age and career, the process of socialization continues throughout our lives.
+Until a very old age, a person changes his views on life, habits, tastes, rules of behavior, roles, etc. The concept of “socialization” explains how a person turns from a biological being into a social being.
+No one biological species did not learn to “collapse” the stages of his development.
+Thanks to socialization, a weak human child does not have to completely go through this entire infinitely long path of development.

-EXAMPLE QUESTIONS OF THE FINAL TEST FOR THE COURSE "PSYCHOLOGY"
+SAMPLE QUESTIONS FOR THE FINAL TEST IN THE PSYCHOLOGY COURSE

 MODULE I

-1. Man is the only being capable of:
+1. Man is the only creature capable of:

-1. communicate information about past and future events
+1. convey information about past and future events

 2. use tools